 1938 – 1949

-The logo became shield-like and, in this version, fit much better into the design of the company’s racing cars, becoming an adornment of any radiator grille.
+The logo became shield-like and, in this version, fit much better into the design of the company’s racing cars, serving as an adornment for any radiator grille.
 The shield emblem with a graphic top looks particularly sleek and elegant.
-And until 1968, this emblem was installed on cars with only minor changes, retaining the colors and, of course, its font.
+Until 1968, this emblem was installed on cars with only minor changes, retaining the colors and font.

 1949 – 1959

-Here we have simplified the outline of the emblem a little, making the lines straight and clearer.
+Here, we have slightly simplified the emblem’s outline, making the lines straighter and clearer.
 The corporate font tapers slightly towards the bottom, repeating the shape of the shield.
-Dark red in combination with silver gives the logo austerity and even a certain aggressiveness.
+Dark red, when combined with silver, gives the logo an austere, even aggressive, look.

 1959

-The shape of the shield has softened with rounded corners.
+The shield’s shape has softened with rounded corners.
 A thick silver frame frames the logo.
 The letter A with a pointed top lends sophistication to the overall emblem.

 1959 – 1968

-The shape of the shield is no longer so pronounced and aggressive.
+The shield’s shape is no longer as pronounced or as aggressive.
 A wide silver bezel and almost rounded corners give the emblem a soft feel.

 1965 – 1982

-The round logo resembles a print because it is based on a classic rondel.
-In the center is the name of the car brand in Verkehr Std Bold.
-The letters are yellow, high, with elongated legs and a white edge.
+The round logo resembles a print based on a classic rondel.
+In the center, the car brand name is in Verkehr Std Bold.
+The letters are yellow and high, with elongated legs and a white edge.
 “A” has its upper-right corner cut off.
 A small red circle serves as a background.
-A thin light line surrounds it.
-The same strokes are found under and above the inscription.
-There is a wide gray stripe with a wreath of laurel leaves painted in graphite color on the outer edge.
+A thin, light line surrounds it.
+The same strokes are found both above and below the inscription.
+A wide gray stripe with a wreath of laurel leaves painted in graphite on the outer edge.

 1968 – 1972

-In 1968, the logo underwent radical changes again.
-The corporate font has also changed.
-The logo has become more strict and geometric.
+In 1968, the logo underwent radical changes, and the corporate font was updated as well.
+The logo has become stricter and more geometric.
 It now has four diamonds separated by white stripes.
-Each letter is placed in its “own” cell, and the letters FIAT are written in clear “correct” italics.
+Each letter is placed in its “own” cell, and the letters FIAT are written in clear, correct italics.

-This logo remained with the brand for quite some time and is considered one of the best versions of Fiat’s design today.
+This logo remained with the brand for quite some time and is considered one of the best Fiat design iterations today.

 1972 – 2003